dinkesmg/nuri/README.md

    Access Google Colab at [https://colab.research.google.com/](https://colab.research.google.com/).

 2. **Import a Python Project**
-   Import the `nuri.ipynb` file into Google Colab:
+   Open Folder Nuri/Python and then Import the `nuri.ipynb` file into Google Colab:

    - Go to the **File** menu, select **Upload Notebook**, and upload the `nuri.py` file from the downloaded source code.